Understanding osteoarthritis medication

 - analgesics (pain relievers), such as paracetamol

-- non-steroidal anti-inflammatory drugs (NSAIDs), such as diclofenac gel and ibuprofen tablets.
+- non-steroidal anti-inflammatory drugs (NSAIDs), such as diclofenac gel and ibuprofen tablets

 Some people also have injections of corticosteroid (a type of steroid) into their joints to reduce inflammation.
+These don’t last long-term and can damage the joint if you have them more than once every 4 months.

 Important information about osteoarthritis medication

 All medicines can have side effects.
 Sometimes they are serious, but most of the time they are not.
 The main concern with oral NSAIDs is a risk of gastrointestinal side effects such as stomach ulcers and bleeding.
+If you are taking an NSAID, your doctor may also suggest you take a proton pump inhibitor to reduce these problems.

 Before taking any medicines, you may wish to ask your doctor or pharmacist: